mbloch/mapshaper/docs/development/raster-geotiff-support.md

 - 8-bit layers use `scaling=none`.
 - Non-8-bit integer and floating point layers use `scaling=percentile`.
+- Rasters use `raster-type=image` unless the user passes `raster-type=categorical`.

+`raster-type=` records semantic intent, not storage type.
+Image rasters default to bilinear resampling in later reprojection commands.
+Categorical rasters default to nearest-neighbor resampling so class/code values are not blended.

 Percentile calculation avoids sorting all pixel values.
 For small integer ranges such as 8-bit and 16-bit data, Mapshaper uses an exact histogram.
 For larger